 The amendments to IAS 36, "Recoverable Amount Disclosures for Non-Financial Assets" clarify that the Company is only required to disclose the recoverable amount in the year of impairment accrual or reversal.
+Moreover, if the recoverable amount of impaired assets is based on fair value less costs of disposal, it is required to disclose the level of the fair value hierarchy, the valuation technique(s) used and key assumptions.
+Please refer to Note 6(8).

-FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016

+(EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)